ZanePeck01/DJL-Learning/README.md

 ## 1. introduction_example
    - First introduction
    - Learned how to create a basic model, train the model, then run the model
+   - can run model on single images or on multiple images at once via batching